top of page

 Being useful creates memory.
 Being coherent creates loyalty.

-Attention as the new currency
+Attention as the New Currency

+In a crowded ecosystem, attention is the scarcest resource.
 People do not lack content; they lack focus and mental space.
 Effective padel sponsorships:

 • do not interrupt play or enjoyment